 Douglas in Coffee County, Georgia — The American South (South Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Government & Politics • Law Enforcement • Settlements & Settlers • Wars, US Indian.
+This historical marker is listed in these topic lists: Agriculture • Government & Politics • Law Enforcement • Wars, US Indian.
 In addition, it is included in the Georgia Historical Society series list.
-A significant historical date for this entry is February 9, 1861.
+A significant historical date for this entry is February 9, 1860.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A different marker also named Coffee County (a few steps from this marker); Coffee County Confederate Monument (within shouting distance of this marker); Martin Theater (within shouting distance of this marker); The Coffee County Bank Building (within shouting distance of this marker); Douglas Surgical Institute and Infirmary (about 300 feet away, measured in a direct line); Tanner Mercantile Company (about 300 feet away); a different marker also named Tanner Mercantile Company (about 400 feet away); Tri - Hi - Y International (about 400 feet away).
+A different marker also named Coffee County (a few steps from this marker); Coffee County Confederate Monument (within shouting distance of this marker); The Coffee County Bank Building (within shouting distance of this marker); Martin Theater (within shouting distance of this marker); Douglas Surgical Institute and Infirmary (about 300 feet away, measured in a direct line); Tanner Mercantile Company (about 300 feet away); a different marker also named Tanner Mercantile Company (about 400 feet away); Tri - Hi - Y International (about 400 feet away).
 Touch for a list and map of all markers in Douglas.